Český Krumlov: History

 In 1602, William's brother Peter Vok of Rosenberg sold Krumlov to Emperor Rudolf II, who gave it to his illegitimate son Julius d'Austria.
 After the Bohemian Revolt and the 1620 Battle of White Mountain, Emperor Ferdinand II gave Krumlov to the noble House of Eggenberg and the town became seat of the Duchy of Krumlov.
 From 1719 to 1947, the castle belonged to the House of Schwarzenberg.

 In the 19th century, the industrialization and development of transport occurred, and most of the town fortifications was demolished.

 There were 8,662 inhabitants in Krumlov in 1910, of which 7,367 (85%) were Germans and 1,295 (15%) were Czechs.
-After World War I, Český Krumlov was a part of the Bohemian Forest Region in a newly-created Czechoslovakia, but German-Austrian deputies declared the region be part of German-Austria.
+After World War I, Český Krumlov became a part of the Bohemian Forest Region in a newly-created Czechoslovakia, but German-Austrian deputies declared the region be part of German-Austria.
 In 1919, the Treaty of Saint-Germain-en-Laye recognized the area as part of Czechoslovakia.
 In 1938, it was annexed by Nazi Germany, as part of the Reichsgau Oberdonau unit of Sudetenland, under the Munich Agreement.
-After World War II, the town's longtime German population was expelled and the town was returned to Czechoslovakia.
+After World War II, the town's longtime German majority population was expelled and the town was returned to Czechoslovakia.

 During the Communist era of Czechoslovakia, the historic Český Krumlov fell into disrepair.
 However, since the Velvet Revolution of 1989 much of the town's sights has been restored, and it is now a popular tourist destination.

 In August 2002, Český Krumlov was damaged by 2002 European floods.

 Demographics

 Economy

 There are several notable industrial companies.
-The largest of them are Linde Pohony (producer of propulsion and control systems for forklifts, part of Linde Material Handlings group) and two divisions of Schwan-Stabilo corporate group, Schwan Cosmetics (producer of cosmetic pencils) and Schwan-Stabilo (producer of writing instruments).
+The largest of them are Linde Pohony (producer of propulsion and control systems for forklifts, part of Linde Material Handlings group), Fronius Česká republika (manufacturer of welding equipment and equipment for photovoltaic power plants, part of Fronius International) and two divisions of Schwan-Stabilo corporate group, Schwan Cosmetics (producer of cosmetic pencils) and Schwan-Stabilo (producer of writing instruments).
 The largest non-industrial employer is the Český Krumlov Hospital.

 From 1560, Český Krumlov was also home to the Pivovar Eggenberg brewery.
 In 2014, the brewery was closed and since 2016, a new small historical brewery has been operating in the premises of the former brewery.

 Transport

-Český Krumlov has a railway station served by GW Train Regio and České dráhy situated on the České Budějovice–Nové Údolí (Stožec municipality) line.
-There has been a direct train to Prague since 2016.
-Several bus companies operate direct bus services to Prague.
-There are also direct shuttle minibus services to several cities including Prague, Munich and Vienna.
+The I/39 road from České Budějovice to Volary passes through the town.

+Český Krumlov is located on the railway lines Prague–Český Krumlov and České Budějovice–Nové Údolí.
+The town is served by two train stations: Český Krumlov and Domoradice.
+The town has direct bus connections with Prague, Linz, Salzburg and Munich.